 This business and management monthly, known perhaps best for its Fortune 500 and Fortune 1000 surveys, contains thoroughly researched and interestingly written articles covering companies, executives, economic and financial “problems,” industries, cities, new products and technological developments.

-General Business File ASAP provides complete bibliographic information, abstracts or contents to over 20 million English language articles from approximately 3500 trade and academic publications from around the world.
-Includes analysis of company performance and activity, industry events and trends as well as the latest in management, economics and politics.
+General Business File ASAP provides complete bibliographic information, abstracts or contents to English language articles from trade and academic publications from around the world.
+Includes analysis of company performance and activity, industry events and trends.

 U. S. International Trade Commission. -- Each commodity/industry report contains information on product uses, U.S. and foreign producers, customs treatment, and factors affecting trends in consumption, production, trade and competitiveness of U.S. industries in domestic and foreign markets.